-3. Develop and disseminate ways to explain how anyone can learn to build peace and prevent conflict (that doesn’t take hours of classes) so you can spark change in your home, community, online, and beyond.
+3. Develop and disseminate ways to explain how anyone can learn to build peace and prevent conflict (that doesn’t take hours of classes) so you can spark change in your home, schools, community, online, and beyond.

 Dialogue Across Divides in the U.S.